vitelabs/vite-bounty-archive/vuilder/sbp-reward-distributor/README.md

 ## Minimum Requirements
 1. Existing nodes can run this program on the same machine
 2. Keeps track of votes by address, amount, and time/history.
+3. Step-by-step documentation for how to get the reward distributor running
-3. SBP operators can define several parameters including:
+4. SBP operators can define parameters including:
-	1. Distribution frequency
+	1. A TypeScript function that retrieves and distributes SBP rewards
+	2. Frequency for how often the TypeScript function gets called
+	3. How much disk space the voting history can take up (if the limit is reached, the oldest records are discarded)
+5. The TypeScript function should have easy-to-set parameters (either at the top of the file or in a separate config file) for adjusting/disabling specific functionality.
+These parameters should include:
-	2. Minimum distribution size for specific addresses
+	1. Minimum/Maximum distribution size for specific/all voting addresses
-	3. A mechanism that gives loyal voters more rewards
+	2. A mechanism that gives loyal voters more rewards
-	4. Additional tokens to distribute to voters
+	3. Additional tokens to distribute to voters
+6. The TypeScript function should be passed current and past voting stats as arguments and give SBP operators full control over how rewards are distributed.
+This should enable endless possibilities.
+For example, SBP operators could add custom functionality that:
-	5. Customizable cronjob/hooks that are passed current voting stats as arguments (e.g. an SBP operator could write a script that tweets when certain milestones or events happen)
+	1. tweets when certain milestones or events happen
-	6. An option to write a script that gives the SBP operator full control over how rewards are distributed (overwriting some of the settings above)
+	2. DMs specific users on Telegram when an error occurs
+	3. blacklists certain addresses
+7. Unit tests

+## Stretch Goals
+1. Stops in the code that wait for a certain number of snapshots to pass before continuing
-	7. Optional RPC API for fetching voting stats
+2. An optional RPC API (with customizable CORS) for fetching voting stats
-4.

 ## Prizes
-- $4000 in Vite
+- 100,000 Vite

 ## Judging Criteria
 - The Vite Labs team will check to make sure all of the requirements have been met